 Are you aiming to reach your customers’ mailboxes the first week of January?
 Leverage Graph Mail to reach any subset of your CRM audience, and the PDM Platform to print-on-demand and first-class postage to get in-home within 2–3 days.

 Even if your brand typically doesn’t see these spikes around the New Year, fret not.
 These strategies can be used across all verticals at any time.

 New Year’s resolutioners are a valuable audience to reach with a scalable, purposeful programmatic direct mail campaign.
 The PDM Platform provides a seamless way to reach consumers by integrating real-time online intent data with impactful direct mail.

-To learn more about Programmatic Direct Mail or PebblePost and how it can be a complement to your marketing efforts, please reach out to us at email@example.com.
+To learn more about Programmatic Direct Mail or PebblePost and how it can complement your marketing efforts, please reach out to us at email@example.com.
 Happy New Year!